-The update identified ten material aspects.
-These are shown in the matrix below, which shows the aspects according to priority and relevance to Tetra Pak and external stakeholders.
+The update identified 14 topics as most material.
+These are shown in the matrix below, which highlights the aspects according to priority and relevance to Tetra Pak and external stakeholders.
 The 2021 Materiality update builds on Tetra Pak’s previous 2019 assessment, in-line with GRI frameworks, and creates a foundation for Tetra Pak’s 2022 Sustainability Report.

-Verification and assurance are an essential part of our process.
-To that end, our practices, processes and performance are verified externally to World-Class Manufacturing standards, ISO 9001, ISO 14001, OHSAS 18001, and Forest Stewardship Council Chain of Custody and Quality Assurance Management certification.
-Our greenhouse gas emissions data is externally audited, as well as published on our global website.
+Verification is essential to our sustainability process.
+Our practices and performance are externally verified and our GHG emissions data is externally audited, as well as published on our global website.
 Our Sustainability Report follows the materiality approach of the GRI Standards Core guidelines, the most widely adopted international independent framework for sustainability reporting.